mikisvaz/rbbt/tutorial/background/index.md

 the protocols are implicitly described in excruciating detail through the source code.
 Unfortunately bioinformatics protocols are rarely in code
-entirely: data files are downloaded and tidy up manually, tasks are scheduled manually, infrastructure results are placed in arbitrary locations.
+entirely: data files are downloaded and tidy up manually, tasks are scheduled manually, infrastructure results are placed in ad-hoc locations.
 The consequence is that the standards in code reusability and reproducibility are still quite low.
 Most difficulties strive for technical issues, which I set-out to solve in this framework.